-BAE Systems Plc relinquished its spot as the world’s second-largest arms maker to Boeing Co (BA). in an annual weapons ranking as defense sales fell 5 percent off their peak, a European research institute said.
+BAE Systems Plc relinquished its spot as the world’s second-largest arms maker to Boeing Co (BA:US). in an annual weapons ranking as defense sales fell 5 percent off their peak, a European research institute said.

 Global sales by the top 100 arms-producing companies declined to $410 billion in 2011 as the U.S. and Europe pared spending and political turmoil in the Middle East and North Africa crimped sales.
 U.S. corporations remained dominant as the Pentagon continued to outspend others.

 “Since the late 1990s this is the first time arms sales have dropped,” Susan Jackson, head of the SIPRI’s arms production program, said in an interview.
 “It wouldn’t surprise me if there isn’t at least a flattening or a further decrease” in 2012.

 Still, the top 100 arms companies had a 51 percent run-up in sales since 2002 as the U.S. and Europe increased spending to better equip troops fighting in Afghanistan and Iraq.

 BAE Systems, which reports full-year results on Feb.
 21, slipped as the U.S. curtailed vehicle purchases from the company, Jackson said.
 Analysts expect BAE to post a 6.3 percent increase in 2012 sales, according to data compiled by Bloomberg.

 Northrop Grumman Corp (NOC:US)., the other top-10 defense company to fall in the SIPRI ranking, slipped to sixth position behind General Dynamics Corp (GD:US). and Raytheon Co (RTN:US).
 The change reflected the spin off of shipbuilding activities into Huntington Ingalls Industries Inc (HII:US).